opacity/storage-node/README.md

 The broker node uses Docker to spin up a go app, [mysql, required download](https://dev.mysql.com/downloads/file/?id=479845), and private iota instance (TODO).
 You must first install [Docker](https://www.docker.com/community-edition).

 You should also install gopackage first and make sure you have $GOPATH set.
-And then clone this repo into $GOPATH/src/github.com/.
+And then clone this repo into $GOPATH/src/github.com/opacity/storage-node/<all of git repo>.
 This is important since we are using govendor and it only works within $GOPATH/src.

 ```bash
 # To setup this first time, you need to have .env file.
 By default, use .env.test for unit test.